jperezcolmenar/5gmeta-dev/docs/consuming-guide.md

 * confluent-kafka
 * avro

+Also find easy installation for all the required packages(Be careful of your environment compatibility):

+* ```pip3 install -r examples/requirements.txt```

 ## Platform-client helper application

 There is a guided applicaction that will help you to get the apropriate parameters from 5GMETA platform to get the data you need.